sundar19/web-based-vehicle/README.md

 control a dc motors attached to RPi from webpage
 Code to control DC motors from webpage connected to RPi via L293D

+I used this LiPo as power supply https://robokits.co.in/batteries-chargers/skycell-lithium-polymer-battery/7.4v-lipo-batteries-2-cell/lithium-polymer-lipo-rechargeable-battery-7.4v-1500mah-20c

 PROCEDURE to use the code:
 https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md use the following instructions to download and establish an apache web server in RPi and also follow the additional instructions to download PHP.
 2.After finishing the above procedures open the terminal in your Raspberry Pi and do the following,